kstep/graphicsmagick/www/index.rst

 Here are some reasons to prefer GraphicsMagick over ImageMagick:

-  * GM is more efficient (see the `benchmarks`_) so it gets the job done faster using fewer resources.
+  * GM is more efficient so it gets the job done faster using fewer resources.

   * GM is much smaller and tighter (3-5X smaller installation footprint).